-Secure Financial Services (SFS) Division Products and Solutions
+Secure Financial Services Products and Solutions

-Our SFS division offers a full suite of solutions, ranging from mobile wallet to mobile POS using a set of components and platforms to enable secure mobile payments and financial services.
-Our SFS products are device agnostic, allowing customers to securely make payments using any mobile device (including smartphones, tablets or traditional 2G/3G handsets) and allowing merchants to use any smartphone, tablet or any existing POS to receive secure mobile payments.
+We offer a full suite of solutions, ranging from mobile wallet to mobile POS using a set of components and platforms to enable secure mobile payments and financial services.
+Our products and solutions include:

-Our SFS products and solutions include:

 SuperPayTM Suite.
-SuperPay is a secure mobile payment hybrid suite that allows mobile users to securely make payments while supporting 2G phones, 3G phones and smartphones.
-SuperPay features a number of secure payment methods including near field communication using host card emulation, blue-tooth low energy, Ultra-Sonic, and utilizes biometric authentication features already integrated in advanced smartphones such as iPhone 6's Touch ID, Samsung 5's fingerprint scanner, or external biometric authentication.
+SuperPay is a secure mobile payment hybrid suite that allows mobile users to securely make payments while supporting smartphones.
+SuperPay features a number of secure payment methods and utilizes biometric authentication features already integrated in advanced smartphones such as iPhone Touch ID, Samsung fingerprint scanner, or external biometric authentication.